Sexton scores 29 points, Cavaliers beat Pistons 122-107

 SIMILAR STRATEGY

-Pistons coach Dwane Casey is encouraged by Cleveland’s development, specifically mentioning Sexton and Garland.
+Casey is encouraged by Cleveland’s development, specifically mentioning Sexton and Garland.
 The Cavaliers are seventh in the East after finishing with the second-worst record in the NBA last season.
 “A couple of years ago, Cleveland was where we are now,” Casey said.
 “They’re an exciting up-and-coming team, like we want to be.”

 TIP-INS